sheldcoop/studio/docs/ARCHITECTURE.md

 ---

-## 3. Core Architectural Decisions
+## 3. Core Architectural Decisions & Future Considerations

 - **Server-First Approach:** We default to using Server Components for everything unless interactivity is explicitly needed.
 This is a core principle for maximizing performance.
+Any component with hooks (`useState`, `useEffect`) must be in a file marked with `'use client';`.
+The ideal architecture is to push these client "islands" as deep into the component tree as possible.
 - **Data-Driven Content:** The curriculum, learning paths, and topic definitions are stored in structured data files (`src/lib/curriculum/`, `src/lib/learning-paths.ts`).
 The pages read from this data, meaning we can add or change a topic by simply updating a data file, not by creating a new page.
-- **Static Overrides for Custom Pages:** For our most complex, interactive pages (like the `ANOVA` or `T-Test` pages), we create specific page files that override the generic template.
-This gives us the flexibility for bespoke UI where needed, while still benefiting from a scalable template for simpler content pages.
+- **Reusable "Cookie-Cutter" Components:** Instead of repeatedly building the same UI with primitive `<div>` and `<Card>` elements, we create dedicated, reusable components (e.g., `<LessonItem />`, `<LearningPathCard />`).
+This follows the **DRY (Don't Repeat Yourself)** principle, making the codebase cleaner, more consistent, and much easier to maintain.
+- **(Future) Decouple Content with a Headless CMS:** Currently, our content lives in TypeScript files.
+For long-term scalability, we should consider moving this content into a headless CMS.
+This would allow non-developers to manage and publish content without requiring a code deployment, dramatically speeding up our content production pipeline.

+---

+## 4. Testing Strategy

+Our application uses a multi-layered testing strategy to ensure code quality and prevent regressions.
+The configuration for this is located in `jest.config.mjs` and `jest.setup.js`.

+- **Unit Testing (Jest):**
+  - **Purpose:** To test small, isolated pieces of pure logic, primarily our utility and calculation functions in `src/lib/math.ts`.
+  - **Impact:** Guarantees that our foundational calculations are correct.
+These tests are fast, easy to write, and form the base of our testing pyramid.

+- **Integration Testing (React Testing Library):**
+  - **Purpose:** To test individual components to ensure they render correctly and behave as a user would expect.
+This is our primary testing method for interactive client components (e.g., calculators, interactive charts).
+  - **Impact:** This is the most valuable type of testing for our app, giving us high confidence that our UI works as intended.
+Tests simulate user actions like clicking buttons and typing into fields.

+- **(Future) End-to-End Testing (Playwright/Cypress):**
+  - **Purpose:** To simulate a full user journey in a real browser (e.g., "log in, navigate to a page, complete a quiz").
+  - **Impact:** This provides the ultimate assurance that critical user flows are not broken.
+This is a future goal that would require installing and configuring a dedicated E2E framework.